Many a telescope owner, after gazing at the sky for a while, wants more; wants to share what she or he is seeing.

 I chose the T-adapter with Barlow because it was a cheap way to get a T-adapter and, at the same time, double the focal length of my eyepieces – even though Barlow lenses are not exactly renown for their optical virtues.

-Independent of the fact that some reviewers comment that they cannot achieve proper focus without the Barlow, which may have to do with increased back focus, there is another essential reason to go for the Barlow version.
+Independent of the fact that some reviewers comment that they cannot achieve proper focus without the Barlow, which is likely due to the required additional in-travel, there is another essential reason to go for the Barlow version.

 Although I did not consider this when clicking the check-out button, on reflection the sole prospect of connecting an open-ended suction tube to my digicam and then expose it to dusty or humid environments gives me the willy-willies.